wp-plugins/pictcha/readme.txt

 = How It Works =

-Clickcha generates image based CAPTCHAs which require the user to describe a random image.
-Clickcha is more secure than traditional text based CAPTCHAs which can be read via OCR programs.
+Pictcha generates image based CAPTCHAs which require the user to describe a random image.
+Pictcha is more secure than traditional text based CAPTCHAs which can be read via OCR programs.

 = Feedback =